dan-leo/masters/thesis/v8/1_intro.md

 # Abstract {-#abstract}

-A number of tests have been developed, performed and analyzed for multiple UEs (Ublox and Quectel) and MNOs (MTN and Vodacom) via ZTE and Nokia vendors.
-Power saving, latency, RF, packet and network metrics are evaluated using UDP, Echo, COPS (network registration), eDRX and PTAU tests.
+2G/GPRS is a sun-setting technology leaving behind a void for LPWANs such as LoRaWAN and SigFox to fill.
+The viability of NB-IoT being such a technology for South Africa is investigated.
+A number of telemetry tests have been performed for multiple UEs (Ublox and Quectel), LTE vendors (ZTE, Nokia, Ericsson and Huawei) and MNOs (MTN and Vodacom) at different RF attenuation decades.
+This has resulted in analysis for metrics such as latency and power efficiency, as well as estimates for telemetry periodicity and battery longevity.

+\vspace{5cm}

 # Uittreksel {-#uittreksel}

+\vspace{10cm}

+\newpage

 # Acknowledgements {-#acknowledgements}

-* **Prof Thinus Booysen** - for his unrelenting care, innovative passion, inspiring belief in people and charming charisma.
+* **Prof Thinus Booysen** - for unrelenting care, innovative passion, inspiring belief in people and charming charisma.

-* **Family** - for their love and dedication.
+* **Family** - for love and dedication.

-* **Friends** - for their wisdoms, experiencing the journey together and sharing moments in highs and lows.
+* **Friends** - for wisdoms, experiencing the journey together and sharing moments in highs and lows.

 * **MTN Mobile Intelligence Lab** - for providing funding, expertise and laboratory working environment.

 * **Ryan van den Bergh** - for driving innovative ideas at MTN.

 * **Michael Beetge** - for his expertise in the MTN Phase 3: Test Plant and extensive knowledge of LTE

 * **Collin Mamdoo** - for his knowledge on IoT and helpful assistance at Vodacom

 * **Helene  Lambrechts** - for her aid in coherence and cohesion.

 * **RF Design** - for providing samples and development kits.

+* **You, the reader** - for reading this thesis.
+Hopefully it may be of benefit to you, the research community, science, technology, society and beyond!

+\newpage

+\tableofcontents

+\listoftables

+\listoffigures

-# Acronyms {-#acronyms}
+# Nomenclature {-#acronyms}

 |      |      |
 | ---- | ---- |